 - Nº1 advice is to wash your hands frequently

 - Do not touch your face (eyes, nose, and mouth)

-- Sneeze into a disposable tissue and throw it away.
+- Sneeze or cough into your elbow or into a disposable tissue and throw it away.

 - Wear a mask only if you are sick or are around people who are sick.

 Health: If YOU are in Good Health YOU will Resist Disease.

 - Keep your immune system strong.
 Here are various ways of boosting your immunity.

 - Keep a clear mind; take a walk in nature, learn deep breathing and relax.

 - Practice mindfulness; live in the present and do not fear the future.
 Being afraid is not going to make things go away quickly.
 By time this virus will also be history.